 Zack, who recently asked what hierarchy meant only to come to the conclusion that as the baby of the family he is at the bottom of our family hierarchy, had to settle for the Panasonic Lumix.

-We went shopping at Walmart to gather the supplies for our project.
-You can see more about our shopping trip in my Google+ Album.
 Our plan is to make a light box or soft box and set up a photo booth of sorts.
 I’m not sure how we are going to do it yet but we till try a few different things until we come up with something that works.
 Then, using different bulbs and various cameras we will see which bulb gives us the best result.

 We will be comparing the color of the light, the strength/brightness of the light and how if affect the image, functionality, ease of use and cost per bulb.
 In addition, we will be using the energy savings calculator from at GE Lighting to compare the saving each type of bulb generates.
 We plan to compile our findings and then share the results with you.